vstarkwell/xoxo3/_posts/2018-05-17-reed-bowie-waiting-for-the-man.md

 description: Lou Reed and David Bowie singing together one of the best songs to come out of the last 100 years and having fun doing it.
 summary:
 comments:
-tags: [Lou Reed, David Bowie, Music, Live]
+tags: [lou-reed, david-bowie, music, live]
 ---

 “I’m waiting for my man Twenty-six dollars in my hand Up to Lexington, 125 Feeling sick and dirty, more dead than alive I’m waiting for my man”